v-finance/camelot/doc/sphinx/source/doc/faq.rst

 :Date: |today|

-After editing a record, it suddenly moves in or dissappears from the table view ?
+After editing a record, it suddenly moves in or disappears from the table view ?
 ---------------------------------------------------------------------------------

 It's all about sorting.
-Camelot, nor SQLAlchemy or Elixir for a default order on the objects displayed in the table view.
+Camelot, nor SQLAlchemy or Elixir force a default order on the objects displayed in the table view.
 This means a simple select query will be sent to the database::